rantahar/debugging-c-cpp/index.rst

 If you use Windows you probably did not prepare the application yet.
 If you use the Visual Studio compiler, you need to add the `/Zi` flag and recompile.
 In Visual Studio Code, go to "Settings" (press `ctrl+,`) and search for "compiler".
-Add the flag to "C_Cpp â€º Default: Compiler Args".
+Add the flag to "C_Cpp › Default: Compiler Args".

 Running drMemory works similarly to valgrind: